EZNEC Antenna Design with , and

 Ten behoeve van beginners met en belangstellenden voor EZNEC is de volgende presentatie / lezing beschikbaar.
 Neem eventueel contact op (zie contact pagina) voor een lezing.

-EZNEC lezing oktober 2023 (Dutch) NL Flag
+EZNEC lezing versie juni 2024 NL Flag

 Simulaties van small transmitting loops van de presentatie: